jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ## Scope

-HAProxy Ingress configuration keys may be in one of six distinct scopes: `Global`, `Frontend`, `Host`, `Backend`, `Path`, `TCP`.
-A scope defines where a configuration key value is applied in the HAProxy configuration, described in the sections below.
+HAProxy Ingress configuration keys must be in one of six distinct scopes: `Global`, `Frontend`, `Host`, `Backend`, `Path`, `TCP`.
+A scope defines where a configuration key value is applied in the HAProxy configuration, and they are described in the sections below.

 Configuration keys declared in `Ingress` resources might conflict in the case the same `Frontend` ports, `Host` hostname, `Backend` service, or the `TCP` port number is used on distinct ingress resources, and those ingress resources configure the same key with distinct values.
 In the case this happens, a warning will be logged and the used value will be of the Ingress resource that was created first.